Park & Recreation Facility Planning & Construction a few projects are listed below, further information is available on the City website.

 • Corktown Commons park - A portion of Corktown Commons Park located at 155 Bayview Avenue has been fenced off and licenced to Metrolinx for construction of their Ontario Line Lower Don Enabling Works 2 Contract.
 To accommodate these construction activities, this Southern portion of the park will be under construction in 2023.

-• Davisville Community and Aquatic Centre - The City is building a new aquatic and multi-use community centre on the Davisville Junior Public School and Spectrum Alternative School site (opens in new window), east of the intersection of Yonge Street and Davisville Avenue.
+• Davisville Community and Aquatic Centre - The City is building a new aquatic and multi-use community centre on the Davisville Junior Public School and Spectrum Alternative School site, east of the intersection of Yonge Street and Davisville Avenue.
 The facility will include two indoor swimming pools and several multi-purpose rooms to serve various community needs.
+Construction is expected to be completed in 2027

 • Earl Bales Park Amphitheatre at 4169 Bathurst St. - The project was substantially complete on November 30, 2023.
 The contractor has completed work on the new vestibule and elevator, rehabilitation of amphitheatre stage, various mechanical and electrical upgrades, accessibility improvements and partial replacement of existing pathways.
 The contractor is still on site addressing minor deficiencies and waiting for the TSSA to perform their final inspection, scheduled for April 19, 2024.
 Opening of the elevator for public use is subject to a TSSA approval, anticipated by the end of April 2024.The amphitheatre will be ready for public use, as planned, in the Spring 2024.